KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 ### Semantic Model

 In order to utilize our data in creating  Crypto report in Power BI, we need to create a Semantic Model.
 Semantic Model is an advance Entity Relation Diagram of Business intelligence which establish the relationship between the Crypto Data table and Crypto Sentiment Table.
-In building the Semantic Model, the two tables will be joined on the Date column.
+In building the Semantic Model, we will be using the crypto data table and the crypto news table.

 Steps:
 - Go to Lakehouse Database